Deployment

 - The image builds the portable frontend during

-docker build. - The runtime serves the app from the embedded Express backend.
+docker buildonly if you build it from source. - The runtime serves the app from the embedded Express backend.

 - Mount a host directory if you want persistent project files inside the workspace.